khake19/test-quiz/docs/user_stories/level_one.md

 ### /backend

 *   Please provide a question catalog and allow to `create, read, update and delete` questions via API.
 *   We work using test-driven development so we have already set up the tests for you.
-Please run the test suite using `bundle exec rspec --tag level_one` and do your best to cover all the specs.

-Once you finish, please remember to `commit && push` to your branch.
+!> Run the test suite using `bundle exec rspec --tag level_one` and do your best to cover all the specs.

 [Next challenge](user_stories/level_two.md)